 How do we create more economic opportunities in the low-income communities of the developing world?
 How can these communities build greater resilience against economic uncertainties, natural disasters, wars, and the growing threats of climate change?
 This book reviews the research literature of economic development in low-income communities of the developing world—from rural villages to neighborhoods in the largest cities on earth.

 This book is unique in gathering, organizing, and synthesizing research on economic development at the community level, across the developing world, drawing from multiple disciplines, publications, methodologies, regions, and countries.
 Part I provides an overview and context of the many challenges facing the developing world today, as well as the often-heated debates over what "development" is and how to make it happen.
 Part II reviews the extensive research literature in major fields of community economic development including education and human capital, overcoming the "curse of natural resources," entrepreneurship and micro-finance, tourism, and sustainability.

-The audience includes undergraduate students interested in development and sustainability, young researchers in a wide range of disciplines who are finding their own focuses, and established researchers who wish to expand their agendas.
+The audience includes undergraduate students interested in development and sustainability, graduate students and other young researchers in a wide range of disciplines who are finding their own focuses, and established researchers who wish to expand their agendas.
 An expanded bibliography accompanies the book as a downloadable supplement.